tomstorms/projects-streamdeck/README.md

 - 'Dev' mode - IDE, code repos etc.
 - 'Business' mode - Xero, accounting, taxes etc.
 - 'Education' mode - youtube vids, udemy etc.
 - 'Finder/Keeper/Doer' mode - load all Finder activities (as part of Finder, Keeper, Doer times).
-Follow Timebox format
+Follow Timebox format.
+Play a specific spotify radio playlist to get in the mood
 - 'Phone' mode - launch keep notes or a prompt to load a client profile to take notes etc.
 - 'Health' mode - toilet/water breaks - flash as full screen or notification to take a break